-- A. Obey all posted signs. - Assume all antennas are active. - .
-Before working on antennas, notify owners and disable appropriate transmitters. - A Maintain minimum 3 feet clearance from all antennas. - Do not stop in front of antennas. - A. Use personal RF monitors while working near antennas - A. Never operate transmitters without shields during normal operation - Do not operate base station antennas in equipment room.
+- All personnel entering this site must be authorized. - A. Obey all posted signs. - Assume all antennas are active. - .
+Before working on antennas, notify owners and disable appropriate transmitters. - Maintain minimum 3 feet clearance from all antennas. - Do not stop in front of antennas. - Use personal RF monitors while working near antennas - A. Never operate transmitters without shields during normal operation - Do not operate base station antennas in equipment room. - .25 Do not operate base station antennas in equipment room.

-(Notice) Radio Frequency Guidelines: Informs people of the basic safety guidelines for working in an RF environment
+(Notice) Radio Frequency Guidelines: Informs people of the basic safety guidelines for working in an RF environment ceed the FCC general public exposure limit.
+Obeyall posted signs and site guideline for working in radio frequency Provides relevant contact information about the pole and/or Antenna location for any questions, emergencies, or requests.